Nearer, My God, to Thee: Text and music

 The verse was written by the English poet and Unitarian hymn writer Sarah Flower Adams at her home "Sunnybank", in Loughton, Essex, England, in 1841.
 It was first set to music by Adams's sister, the composer Eliza Flower, for William Johnson Fox's collection Hymns and Anthems.

-In the United Kingdom, the hymn is usually associated with the 1861 hymn tune "Horbury" by John Bacchus Dykes, named for a village near Wakefield, England, where Dykes had found "peace and comfort".
+In the United Kingdom, the hymn is usually associated with the 1861 hymn tune "Horbury" by John Bacchus Dykes, named after a village near Wakefield, England, where Dykes had found "peace and comfort".
 In the rest of the world, the hymn is usually sung to the 1856 tune "Bethany" by Lowell Mason.
 British Methodists prefer the tune "Propior Deo" (Nearer to God), written by Arthur Sullivan (of Gilbert and Sullivan) in 1872.
 Sullivan wrote a second setting of the hymn to a tune referred to as "St. Edmund".
 Mason's tune has also penetrated the British repertoire.

-The Methodist Hymn Book of 1933 includes Horbury and two other tunes, "Nearer To Thee" (American) and "Nearer, My God, To Thee" (T C Gregory, 1901–?), while its successor Hymns and Psalms of 1983 uses Horbury and "Wilmington" by Erik Routley.
+The Methodist Hymn Book of 1933 includes Horbury and two other tunes, "Nearer To Thee" (American) and "Nearer, My God, To Thee" (T. C. Gregory, born 1901), while its successor Hymns and Psalms of 1983 uses Horbury and "Wilmington" by Erik Routley.
 Songs of Praise includes Horbury, "Rothwell" (Geoffrey Shaw) and "Liverpool" (John Roberts/Ieuan Gwyllt, 1822–1877) Liverpool also features in the BBC Hymn Book of 1951 and the Baptist Hymn Book of 1962 (with Propior Deo) The original English Hymnal includes the hymn set to Horbury, while its replacement New English Hymnal drops the hymn.
-Hymns Ancient and Modern included Horbury and "Communion" (S S Wesley), although later versions, including Common Praise, standardise on Horbury.
+Hymns Ancient and Modern included Horbury and "Communion" (S. S. Wesley), although later versions, including Common Praise, standardise on Horbury.

 Other 19th century settings include those by the Rev. N. S. Godfrey, W. H. Longhurst, Herbert Columbine, Frederic N. Löhr, Thomas Adams, Stephen Glover, Henry Tucker, John Rogers Thomas, and one composed jointly by William Sterndale Bennett and Otto Goldschmidt.
 In 1955, the English composer and musicologist Sir Jack Westrup composed a setting in the form of an anthem for four soloists with organ accompaniment.